Phuket’s Biggest Water Park with 25+ Rides and Wave Pool

 The Great Andaman Bay

-The wave pool here is massive; we think it’s officially the largest in Thailand.
+The wave pool here is massive.
+It’s officially the largest in Thailand.
 It even has artificial surfing waves (more on that in the Emerald Forest section).
 It’s good fun to just float around or try catching the waves, especially in the afternoon when the sun’s high.

-We tried a few of the more adventurous rides here too, like Eagle Flyer, which gives a great view of the entire park before sending you splashing down, and Rock’N’Raft, a shared tube ride that’s smooth but bouncy.
-Curving Caverns and Sliding Boats were also favourites, a bit less intense, but still fast enough to get a cheer out of us.
+I tried a few of the more adventurous rides here too, like Eagle Flyer, which gives a great view of the entire park before sending you splashing down, and Rock’N’Raft, a shared tube ride that’s smooth but bouncy.
+Curving Caverns and Sliding Boats were also favourites, a bit less intense, but still fast enough to get a cheer out of me.

 Naga Jungle